zeek/zeek/scripts/base/frameworks/control/main.zeek.rst

    :Type: :zeek:type:`event` ()

-   Inform the remote Bro instance that it's configuration may have been updated.
+   Inform the remote Zeek instance that it's configuration may have been updated.

 .. zeek:id:: Control::configuration_update_response